 Intravenous Sedation Dentistry

-Frequently called sleep dentistry, Dr. Zadeh is certified by the Dental Board of California to use an IV drip.
-This form of sedation dentistry is used for extensive procedures, such as full mouth reconstructions, GumLifts, and dental implants.
+Dr. Zadeh is certified by the Dental Board of California to use an IV drip, frequently called sleep dentistry.
+This form of sedation dentistry is used for extensive procedures, such as full-mouth reconstructions, GUMLIFTS® and dental implants.
 It may also be used for patients who are so terrified by dental anxiety that there are no other options.
-Sleep dentistry makes it possible to wake up to a brand new smile.
+Sleep dentistry makes it possible to wake up to a brand-new smile.
 The patient is generally unaware of their surroundings and feels little to no pain, which makes it ideal for longer procedures.
-It is very important; however, that patients who are undergoing procedures that require this level of sedation arrange for transit before and after their appointment, as they will likely be in a state of heavy sedation for most of the day and are unfit to drive.
+It is very important, however, that patients who are undergoing procedures that require this level of sedation arrange for transit before and after their appointment, as they will likely be in a state of heavy sedation for most of the day and will be unfit to drive.

 Reframing and Anxiety Discussion

-9% to 20% of Americans exhibit some level of dental phobia, according to WebMD.
-Fear of pain, cost, anesthesia, loss of control, and other factors make many patients afraid of going to the dentist.
-Dr. Zadeh has nearly 30 years of experience and has dealt with thousands of patients with various levels of anxiety.
-He has been able to ease patients anxieties by using basic cognitive behavioral therapy techniques, walking them through their procedures and has made many patients, who were previously afraid of the dentist, begin to reframe their beliefs and feelings about the dentist.
+According to WebMD, 9% to 20% of Americans exhibit some level of dental phobia.
+Fear of pain, cost, anesthesia, loss of control and other factors make many patients afraid of going to the dentist.
+Dr. Zadeh has over 30 years of experience and has dealt with thousands of patients with various levels of anxiety.
+He has been able to ease patients’ anxieties by using basic cognitive behavioral therapy techniques and walking them through their procedures, and has made many patients who were previously afraid of the dentist begin to reframe their beliefs and feelings about the dentist.
 Patients who originally required IV or oral sedation to even have a cleaning may eventually require only laughing gas or no sedation at all for most minor procedures.

-Dr. Zadeh and his staff are here to make your visit as comfortable and enjoyable as possible.
-If you have any questions about sedation dentistry, please give us a call today at (310) 273-2020 or email us.
+Our dentist and team are here to make your visit as comfortable and enjoyable as possible.
+If you have any questions about our sedation dentistry options in Beverly Hills, California, please give us a call today at 310-273-9919 or email us.